carfirst125/porforlio_2526/01_agentic_chatbot_langchain/README.md

 - Infrastructure as Code (IaC) with Terraform
 - End-to-end CI/CD pipelines implemented using Azure DevOps Pipelines

+## Primary Project Points

+- Designed and implemented an agentic chatbot system using LangChain and LLMs, supporting Retrieval-Augmented Generation (RAG) with FAISS vector search.

+- Built a production-ready REST API using FastAPI and containerized the application with Docker for cloud deployment.

+- Provisioned cloud infrastructure using Terraform and deployed the application on Azure Container Apps (ACA) with images stored in Azure Container Registry (ACR).

+- Implemented end-to-end CI/CD pipelines using Azure DevOps Pipelines to automate infrastructure provisioning, container image build, and application deployment.

+- Debugged and resolved containerization and deployment issues related to dependency compatibility, network exposure, and runtime configuration.

 ## Tech Stack

 - **Programming Language**